Sweetrin0t7/BankingTransactions-/README.md

-# Banking Transactions System in .NET 6
+# Simple Banking Transactions System in .NET 6

 This project was developed as part of the challenge to create a banking transactions system using the .NET 6 framework.